 Cindy’s Story

-But this wasn’t to be a typical day for Cindy.
-Midway through her ride, Cynthia Lynn Sherwin suffered a ruptured brain aneurysm and died suddenly at the young age of 33.
+Her story underscores a profound truth: even those in peak physical condition can be affected by the silent threat of brain aneurysms.
+Midway through her training ride that April morning, Cynthia Lynn Sherwin suffered a ruptured brain aneurysm and died suddenly at the young age of 33.

 Cynthia Lynn Sherwin